osilander/genomics-tutorial/ngs-tools/index.rst

    `Tab-complete <https://en.wikipedia.org/wiki/Command-line_completion>`_ can be used to auto-complete commands, directory names, and file names.
 If you are not sure whether your file is named ``results_QC.txt`` or ``results_qc.txt`` then oin the command line you can simply type ``results`` *and then tab*, and the computer will auto-complete the name (assuming there is a file or directory or command that begins with ``results``).

+   If you type the first part of a file and then tab, and then find that it does not autocomplete *even though you know you have the correct file name*, then try pressing tab twice.
+This will give you a list of all

 Install the conda package manager
 ---------------------------------